dokusaido/rsg-stashes/README.md

 <p>
   <ul>
     <li>Do not modify, redistribute, or monetize this package without permission.</li>
-    <li>Ensure your FiveM server has the required dependencies installed for this script to function properly.</li>
+    <li>Ensure your Redm server has the required dependencies installed for this script to function properly.</li>
   </ul>
 </p>